coderjcronin/Aeroscout-Recording-Transporter/README.md

  ## Why such verbose comments and ReadMe?
  This application is meant to be used on healthcare client machines.
 By showing, verbosely, what the application is and what it does I can create accountability and understanding for it's operation.
 This client has no file transport ability outside the host system, no remote administrative toolkit (RAT), nor does it inject itself or other code into any other part of the client system.
 By being able to review the code as written prior to compilation and verify that operation my hope is to instill confidence that the best interest of the client's IT security and safety is shown.

+### Assumptions
+1. This will only be run within an ALE recording session folder
+2. This will be run only twice (once to prep a recording prior to "transport", once to restore the recording for analysis)
+3. This utility should be "frozen" so a copy can be left within the recording session folder with a small footprint (kb, not mb)
+4. CLI is fine with minimal user interface (I really don't feel like doing flags for true CLI interface but I will if there's a need)

+ ### TODO
+ - Complete initial prep functions (recording and analysis)
+ - Sanity check to prevent running this outside a recording session
+ - Test to be sure symlinks are allowed for ALE analysis (may need hard links, not tested)